guodongxiaren/PosixPlusPlus/README.md

 # Posix++
-A C++ library wrapped API of Posix standard
+A C++ library packaged C API of Posix standard
 ------